MrHeer/resume/public/resume_en_US.md

 #### Hunan Mobile Crawler

 - Independent of the front-end development tasks, I worked with the back-end staff to keep the front and back separate through a `RESTful` style interface
-- Developed the front-end interface using `Ant Design`.
+- Developed the front-end interface using `Ant Design`

 ### Hunan Source Technology Development Co., Ltd ( 2018-01 ~ 2018-07 ) **Software Engineer**